Fans chant `We want baseball!' but won't get it anytime soon

 Players are unhappy over how the tax system worked during the last labor contract, which included surtaxes to discourage high spending.

-“We’re seeing it act as a salary cap,” Mets pitcher Max Scherzer said of the current tax system.
+“We’re seeing it act as a salary cap,” Mets pitcher Max Scherzer said.
 “The San Diego Padres have the higher payroll than the New York Yankees.”

 Players asked for a $238 million threshold this year, $244 million in 2023, $250 million in 2024, $256 million in 2025 and $263 million in 2026.
 The union aims higher to encourage teams to boost payrolls — and salaries.